garbii/ToDoListService/readme.md

 ## ToDoList Backend Application
-This application provide services for Todolist Frondend application
+This application provide services for Todolist Frontend application

 ##Run Application
 Follow these steps to deploy application
 ```